mido/mido/docs/backends.rst

 can't see some software ports such as ``amSynth MIDI IN``.
 PortMidi uses the same ALSA sequencer API, so this is problem in RtMidi.

-Second, ports are named inconsistently.
+Second, in some versions of RtMidi ports are named inconsistently.
 For example, the input port 'Midi Through 14:0' has a corresponding output named 'Midi Through:0'.
 Unless this was intended, it is a bug in RtMidi's ALSA implementation.

 PortMidi
 --------

 Name: ``mido.backends.portmidi``

+Features
+^^^^^^^^

 The PortMidi backend is written with ``ctypes`` and requires only the shared library file ``portmidi.so`` or ``portmidi.dll``.